Background & Education

 Becoming Part of Parks Zeigler

-While Shelly has had great success with her own law firm, the opportunity to become the Manager Partner of a Chesapeake office for Parks Zeigler was enticing.
+While Shelly had great success with running own law firm for fourteen years, the opportunity to become the Manager Partner of a Chesapeake office for Parks Zeigler was enticing.
 The merging of the two firms allows Shelly to offer a wide variety of services to her clients while maintaining her Chesapeake roots.
 She is looking forward to many more years of successful practice with Parks Zeigler.

-- Served on the Chesapeake Bar Association Board for 5 years to include Member at Large, Secretary, Treasurer, Vice President, and President
+Shelly has served on the Chesapeake Bar Association Board for 5 years to include Member at Large, Secretary, Treasurer, Vice President, and President and continues to be a member.
+She is also a King’s Daughters Infinity Circle Founding Member.

 More about Shelly